winduum/winduum-docs/docs/docs/use.md

 Winduum is a mix of words **Tailwind** _(Popular CSS utility framework)_ and **Tuum** _(Estonian word for "core")_.

-Essentially provides ways to leverage use of **CSS properties** as much possible and do more in CSS.
+It essentially provides ways to leverage use of **CSS properties** as much possible and do more in CSS.
 Because we ❤️ CSS and this is a small modest CSS framework.

 Its approach to **TailwindCSS** is little different.
-It encourages to write components in CSS or other (pre/post)-processors.
-And to use utility classes to enhance the components.
+It encourages to write components in CSS or other (pre/post)-processors and to use utility classes to enhance the components.

 As a CSS framework it provides only basic UI components.
 You can extend them with your own components or only use [TailwindCSS plugin](/docs/config) with its benefits and make your own complex UX/UI project written mostly in CSS/SASS/LESS.

 ## Naming

-In your projects it's recommended to follow naming semantics of Winduum with following classes, some of these are already used for various components.
+In your projects it's recommended to follow naming semantics of Winduum with the following classes.
+Some of these are already used for various components.

 * **UI** - `ui-name` (smallest components)
 * **Component** - `c-name` (regular components)
-* **Section** - `s-name` (wraps previous two)
+* **Section** - `s-name` (wraps the previous two)
 * **Module** - `m-name` (wraps sections)
 * **Layout** - `l-name` (wraps everything else)
 * **Utilities** - `u-name` (helper classes for common styles)